machado-rev/hweb3/README.md

 	npm install hweb3 --save

 ## Web Dapp Usage
-This is example is meant for web dapps who would like to use Hweb3's convenience methods with Qrypto's RPC provider.
-Qrypto is a Html wallet [Chrome extension](https://chrome.google.com/webstore/detail/qrypto/hdmjdgjbehedbnjmljikggbmmbnbmlnd).
-More details about Qrypto [here](https://github.com/bodhiproject/qrypto).
+This is example is meant for web dapps who would like to use Hweb3's convenience methods with 's RPC provider.
+Altmask is a Html wallet.
+More details about Altmask [here](https://github.com/machado-rev/altmask).

 ### 1. Construct Hweb3 instance
-If you have Qrypyto installed, you will have a `window.qrypto` object injected in your browser tab.
+If you have Altmask installed, you will have a `window.altmask` object injected in your browser tab.
 Pass that into Hweb3 as a parameter to set the provider.
 ```
-const hweb3 = new Hweb3(window.qrypto.rpcProvider);
+const hweb3 = new Hweb3(window.altmask.rpcProvider);
 ```

 ### 2. Construct Contract instance